stefanbohacek/mastodon-tools/README.md

 ## Known issues

 - Hovercard doesn't work for accounts with handles `account@example.com` if Mastodon itself is running at `subdomain.example.com`.
+- Hovercards for accounts mentioned in profile bio are not positioned correctly.
 ## TODO

-- show hovercards for accounts mentioned in profile descriptions
+- ~~show hovercards for accounts mentioned in profile descriptions~~
-- show hovercards for accounts mentioned in posts
+- ~~show hovercards for accounts mentioned in posts~~